deusebio/kubeflow-ci-cli/scripts/kf1288-poetry-migration/CONTRIBUTING.md

     _⚠️ dependencies for the charm itself are also defined as dependencies of a dedicated group called `charm`, specifically below `[tool.poetry.group.charm.dependencies]`, and not as project dependencies below `[project.dependencies]` or `[tool.poetry.dependencies]` ⚠️_

-2. run `tox -e update-requirements` to update not only the lock file but also the exported `requirements.txt`-like charm dependencies used by `charmcraft`
+2. run `tox -e update-requirements` to update the lock file

     by this point, `poerty`, through `tox`, will let you know if there are any dependency conflicts to solve.